 I winced, but the fear, pain, and panic made my throat dry.
 “Ah, a”

-Before I could form a full word, his hand landed across my cheeks.
+Before I could form a complete word, his hand landed across my cheeks.
 A metallic taste filled my mouth.
 My ears stung with the impact.

 I looked at the villager.
 He was staring at me as if giving me some message.